Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeMethodNotReturns

-Executes method and checks result is equal to passed value.
+Executes a method and checks that the result is NOT equal to a value.
 Good for testing values taken from getters.

 Look for 'seeMethodReturns' for example.